Rory Gallagher: Early life

 His father, Danny, was originally from Derry and served for a time in the Irish Army.
 Danny was also an accordionist and led his own céilí dance orchestra.
-He met Gallagher’s mother, Monica – a native of County Cork – in the 1940s while stationed in Cork city, and they later married.
+He met Gallagher's mother, Monica – a native of County Cork – in the 1940s while stationed in Cork city, and they later married.

 The couple moved to Ballyshannon when Danny was demobilised and took up employment with the Irish Electricity Supply Board (ESB), which was constructing the Cathaleen's Fall hydroelectric power station on the River Erne.

 In 1949, the family moved to Derry City.
 It was here that Gallagher's younger brother Dónal was born later that year.
 Dónal would go on to manage Gallagher throughout most of his career.
 While in Derry, Gallagher attended the Christian Brothers Primary School, known locally as the Brow of the Hill.

 Over the next seven years, due to a lack of steady work, the family moved frequently, spending time in Coventry and Birmingham in England, as well as moving back and forth between Cork and Derry.
-This instability put a strain on Danny and Monica’s marriage, and in 1956, Monica moved back to Cork permanently with her two sons.
+This instability put a strain on Danny and Monica's marriage, and in 1956, Monica moved back to Cork permanently with her two sons.
 They lived with Gallagher's maternal grandparents in an apartment above the Modern Bar (later renamed Roche's Bar) at 27 MacCurtain Street.
 Gallagher attended the North Monastery School and, later, St Kieran's College.

 Gallagher developed a love for music at a young age through the radio, listening to broadcasts from Radio Luxembourg, the BBC, and the American Forces Network.
 His first musical inspiration was Roy Rogers, "the Singing Cowboy", followed by Lonnie Donegan, whose covers of American blues and folk artists introduced Gallagher to the genre.
 He later discovered rock and roll, particularly Buddy Holly, Eddie Cochran, and Chuck Berry, before finding his greatest influence in Muddy Waters.
 Other musicians he cited as influences include Woody Guthrie, Big Bill Broonzy, and Lead Belly.

-At age nine, Gallagher received a plastic Elvis Presley model ukelele for Christmas, on which he taught himself basic chords.
-Recognising his aptitude, Gallagher’s mother later bought him an acoustic guitar.
-Gallagher would study music books in his local library, such as Lonnie Donegan’s Skiffle Hits, and copy the hand shapes of musicians from photographs in Melody Maker.
+At age nine, Gallagher received a plastic Elvis Presley model ukulele for Christmas, on which he taught himself basic chords.
+Recognising his aptitude, Gallagher's mother later bought him an acoustic guitar.
+Gallagher would study music books in his local library, such as Lonnie Donegan's Skiffle Hits, and copy the hand shapes of musicians from photographs in Melody Maker.

 Having acquired a repertoire of songs, Gallagher began performing at minor functions around Cork, often accompanied by his brother.
 In 1961, he won a cash prize as a solo performer in a talent contest at Cork City Hall, and his photo was featured in the Evening Echo.

 As Gallagher began performing more frequently, he sought to emulate the electric sound of beat groups.
 To achieve this, he persuaded his mother to buy him a black Rosetti Solid Seven electric guitar.